 Philadelphia is a very small village located in the state of New York.
 With a population of 1,150 people and two associated neighborhoods, Philadelphia is the 741st largest community in New York.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.18% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Philadelphia telecommute to their jobs.
+Overall, about 10.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, Philadelphia is nearly on par with the US average for all cities of 21.84%: 17.51% of adults 25 and older in Philadelphia have a bachelor's degree or advanced degree.